-I found a professional reupholster that was willing to sell me all the supplies I needed to make her beautiful again and who was kind enough to tell me exactly how to do it and who even drew me a little sketch and gave me lots of tips.
+I consulted an expert for the next step.
+I bought all my reupholstery materials at a specialty store and the owner was kind enough to tell me exactly how to do it and he even drew me a little sketch and gave me lots of tips.

-Ok first I had to cover those springs again with new burlap.
-I used the old seat fabric as a template to cut it so size.
+But I had to first cover those zig-zag springs with new burlap.
+I used the old seat fabric as a template to cut it to size.

-Next step was cutting some very thick foam rubber.
-First I cut it roughly to size (again using the old fabric as template).
+To cut the new foam to size I used two steps.
+First I cut it roughly to the right size using the old fabric as a template.
 Then I put it on the chair to make markings for the precision cuts.

-The tip of the professional was to use a big marker and run it along the outside of the chair.
-This way the cutting line would be about half an inch wider than the chair itself which meant that there was a perfect allowance for the curved seat added.
+The upholstery pro tip number one is to use a big marker and run it along the outside on the sides of the seat.
+This way the cutting line would be about half an inch wider than the chair itself which meant that there was just the right allowance for the curved seat.

 Luckily enough I had not thrown out my mother’s old electric knife, because it was perfect for cutting this thick foam.

-I forgot to take a picture of the last layer before the outer fabric but it was fiberfill, and I guess you all know how that looks like.
-The fiberfill was actually glued just on the edge of the chair, almost over it.
+I forgot to take a picture of the last layer before the outer fabric but it was upholstery padding.
+It is a polyester wrap that looks a bit like fiberfill.
+This layer was actually glued just to the edge of the chair, almost over it.

-I knew I wanted the outer fabric to go over the edge (originally it covered all the wood on the seat, as you can see in the before picture but I wanted to show more wood).
+I knew I wanted the new fabric to go just over the edge of the seat.
+Originally it covered all the wood on the seat, as you can see in the before picture, but I wanted to show more wood.